 Bedwetting that stems from a medical condition requires treatment beyond just lifestyle adjustments.
 Medications can treat a variety of conditions of which bedwetting is a symptom.
 For example:

-Most children outgrow bedwetting by about seven years old.
+Most children start outgrowing bedwetting after 6 years old.
 By this age, bladder control is stronger and more fully developed.
 Lifestyle changes, medical treatment, and support from family and friends can help children and adults overcome bedwetting.

 While bedwetting can be overcome with lifestyle modifications, you should still see a doctor to rule out any possible underlying medical causes.
 Also, see your doctor if you’ve never had bedwetting but have recently developed it as an older adult.